Loading article

 |---|---|---|

-| Registered medical practitioner | The person is registered to practise medicine within their scope. | That this specific consultation was clinically appropriate. |
+| Registered medical practitioner | The person is registered to practise medicine within the published scope | That this specific online consultation was clinically appropriate |

-| Specialist registration | The person has specialist registration in a listed specialty. | That specialist care was needed for your problem. |
+| Specialist registration | The person has specialist registration in a listed specialty | That specialist care was required or provided for your request |

-| Conditions or undertakings | There may be limits or requirements on practice. | That the practitioner is unsafe in every context. |
+| Conditions or undertakings | There may be published limits or requirements on practice | That the practitioner is unsafe in every setting |

-Important safety expectations include:
+Important telehealth expectations include:

 Service signals